euphort-wind/euphort-wind.github.io/content/publication/2019rus/index.md

 publication: In the *Bulletin of Modern Research '19*
 publication_short: In *BMR 2019*

-abstract: This article discusses the concept of a game product intended for interdisciplinary education of schoolchildren.
-The system of gamification of the educational process contains elements of a quest, role-playing game, and visual novel.
-The game layout was created, containing the main menu, rating system, map of the main stages of the game and a testing area.
-Presented in Russian.
+abstract: This article presents the concept of a game-based educational product designed to support interdisciplinary learning among schoolchildren.
+The proposed system applies gamification principles to make the educational process more engaging and interactive.
+It combines elements of a quest, role-playing game, and visual novel to encourage active participation, problem-solving, and collaboration among students.
+A prototype layout of the game was developed, featuring a main menu, a rating and achievement system, a map that visualizes the main stages of the game, and a dedicated testing area for assessing knowledge acquisition.
+The structure of the game allows for adaptation to different subjects and educational goals, providing teachers with a flexible tool for integrating game mechanics into the learning process.

 tags: []